shaminmv/K12-Code-Blynk-Intro/README.md

 Step 3: Click the setting icon in the blynk app, copy the Auth token and make it accessible on your computer throught pastebin or email the auth code.

+Step 4: Go to https://examples.blynk.cc, and choose DHT11 from examples, and device as nodeMCU, also enter the auth code and copy the code and paste in the arduino IDE.